Skip to main content

 How is this different from hiring an FTE or paying a monthly retainer?

 Versus hiring a GTM Engineer in-house.
-A senior GTM Engineer in the US runs $175,000 to $310,000 fully loaded.
+In my experience, a senior GTM Engineer in the US runs $175,000 to $310,000 fully loaded.
+Public comp data points the same way: top-quartile GTM Engineer total compensation on Levels.fyi runs $258,000 to $295,000 before employer costs.
 Time to hire is two to four months.
 Time to ramp once hired is another three to six.
 Total: five to ten months before a system gets shipped.

 I ship the same system in eight weeks.
 After that, you have the system and the documentation.
 If you choose to hire a GTM Engineer later, they inherit a working build instead of a blank slate.

-Versus AI SDR tools.
-Agentic SDR tools charge $900 to $5,000 per month and automate one slice of the funnel.
-They don’t fix attribution.
-They don’t fix lifecycle.
-They don’t fix the upstream qualification logic that determined whether the lead should have been pursued at all.
+The tooling column hides the sharpest edge.
+AI SDR tools don’t fix attribution, lifecycle, or the upstream qualification logic that determined whether the lead should have been pursued at all.
 They scale whatever was already there, including the broken parts.
 The architect role rebuilds the foundation so any tools above it run on something real.

 What does “infrastructure” actually mean?